xlarason/QuPath_Pancreatic_Islet/README.md

         - Merges, splits, or simplifies shapes
         - Handles overlap/intersection
   OMERO
-    - server-based system for storing nd organizing large microscopy images
+    - server-based system for storing and organizing large microscopy images
     - Labs generating lots of data should be use OMERO for storing large datasets
     -  link for OMERO